badoo/hprof-tools/README.md

 HprofCruncher is a tool that converts HPROF memory dump files to the much more compact BMD file format.
 A size reduction of up to 97% can be achieved, however some data is lost in the process (including primitive fields and primitive arrays).

+A description of the BMD file format can be found [here](BMD file format.md).

 ### Building

 HprofCruncher is built by executing the following command from the command line, with the root of the git as your current directory.